40+ Common Job Interview Questions (And How to Answer Them)

 Example: “I love working in small, intimate teams because I think we can really get to know each other's strengths more and leverage them.
 That said, growth is exciting because it's evidence that our efforts are working, and it also means getting to work with new, knowledgeable people who can bring even more to the table.”

-Studies show that soft skills are just as important as hard skills — especially in today's world.
+Soft skills are just as important as hard skills—especially in today's world.
 Soft skills include everything like communication skills, being a team player, being a self-motivator, etc.

-How to Answer: Share three top soft skills that hiring managers would want to see.
+How to answer: Share three top soft skills that hiring managers would want to see, and that genuinely apply to you.
 If you have the time, you may even want to share examples of how you've demonstrated those soft skills.

 Example: “I pride myself on my ability to communicate well, adapt to novel situations, and problem-solve when faced with unique challenges.”